juzeon/epok-forwarder/README.md

 http: 80 # Optional.
 Default to 80
 https: 443 # Optional.
 Default to 443

 deny: cn,8.8.8.8 # Optional.
-Can be IP CIDR, country code or IP address, separated by commas.
+Can be IP CIDR, country code (two letters) or IP address, separated by commas.
 Default to allowing all connections
 allow: 223.0.0.0/8 # Optional.

 hosts: